Three Ways to De-Risk Your Trucking Supply Chain With Dedicated Contract Carriage

 Lowers insurance liability.
 Outsourcing the operation of a fleet of trucks to a specialist third-party provider enables shippers to offload costly insurance liabilities.

 This is becoming increasingly important as the cost of truck insurance premiums continues to climb.
 The risk of incurring significant claims-related costs is another worry for shippers.
-"Today, accident claims can run into millions of dollars, a risk that many companies prefer to avoid especially when running a fleet of trucks is not their core competency," says Tom Scollard, vice president of dedicated contract carriage at Penske Logistics.
+"Today, accident claims can run into millions of dollars, a risk that many companies prefer to avoid especially when running a fleet of trucks is not their core competency," says Kandice Nadeau, vice president of dedicated contract carriage at Penske Logistics.

 Provides a reliable source of capacity.
 Contracting with a third-party provider to supply carrying capacity when needed offsets the risk of losing sales opportunities because no trucks are available to deliver product.
 The DCC option also makes it less likely that transportation costs will be inflated because a shipper has to resort to the spot market to find truck capacity.